 • If your school or co-op has offered OYAN previously, you will need to renew their Group License to be able to offer the class again.
 It is $50 for a group of 5 or fewer students; $100 for a group of 6 or more.
 You can renew the license when you place your order for new student materials.

-• If you choose Cloud video streaming instead of DVDs, renewed access to the Cloud is covered when you renew your Group License.
+• If you purchased a Cloud set, renewed access to the Cloud is covered when you renew your Group License.

 • One of the stipulations of the Group License is that your group must watch all the video lessons together in the same place (although private viewing by the teacher is, of course, fine) UNLESS each participating family pays for their own video streaming subscription.

 • You can assign the readings and the questions in the workbook as homework to maximize your class time.

 Materials You Need

 • When we ship a set for group use, we exchange the textbook and regular teacher’s guide for the extended teacher guide, which is the student text plus helpful notes Daniel Schwabauer uses when he teaches One Year Adventure Novel live.
 These notes include discussion topics and guidelines for coordinating a live critique group.

 • Each student needs a $70 student set (workbook + textbook + copy of The Prisoner of Zenda).